pablogalve/EA_Swap/README.md

 and we close that position at "17 hours + CloseHour" and "04 min + CloseMin".

 Example:
-If all the variables are set to 2, we'll open an order on wednesday at 14:57:00 and close it at 19:06:00 on the same day-
+If all the variables are set to 2, we'll open an order on wednesday at 14:57:00 and close it at 19:06:00 on the same day.

 <p align="left">
   <img src="Screenshots/graph1.PNG" width="1000" title="Graph">
   <img src="Screenshots/results1.PNG" width="1000" title="Results">
 </p>
-On that first basic optimization we see that if we buy at around 12-13 hours and we close the position at around 17:30 we'll have positive results.
+On that first basic optimization we see that if we buy at around 16:30-16:45 (15-30min before market closes) and we close the position at around 3-5am on the following day we'll have some positive results.
-However, this is a very general analysis so we'll have to go deeper in order to get reliable results.
+However, this is a not enough to determine wether this is a profitable strategy or not, so we'll have to go further in order to get reliable results.

 ### Round 2
-We make a deeper backtest analysis based on the previous results.
+We'll take the previous results to continue our market analysis

 ## Disclaimer